 The weeds can become so invasive, and this is why we should do cutting and frequently trimming to tidy them up.
 Dispose of the trimmings properly as they might grow somewhere else on wet surfaces.

 - Stronger light (higher PAR values)

 - Maintain Low nitrates (5ppm & below)

 Rotala Rotundifolia becomes prolific in spring and summer.
 It is a favorite among aquarists, especially the beginners who wish to decorate and make their aquarium stand out.

 Because of the unique properties, the plant is offered in water garden industries and is being appreciated for both the flowers and leaves that change in colors.

-Oftentimes, the weeds have been mistaken for Rotala indica, even until now advertised as is.
-Because it was first introduced by the erroneous name of Rotala indica in 1960, such confusion lasts up to this date.
+Frequently, the weeds have been mistaken for Rotala indica, even until now advertised as is.
+Because it was first introduced by the false name of Rotala indica in 1960, such confusion lasts up to this date.

-An advanced hobbyist must know the differences in the plant’s structure, notable parts, and usual arrangement up to the manner of flowering to distinguish one from the other.
+An advanced hobbyist must know the differences in the plant’s structure, important parts, and usual arrangement up to the manner of flowering to distinguish one from the other.